AdamsCodeAndProjects/FruitSelector/README.md

 FruitSelector is loaded full of links to other websites, multiple scrollviews and navigation views.
 Also completed with a Settings page to view original screens from loadup.
 Compatible both in light and dark modes for full user experience.

+<h1>Features</h1>
+* Vibrant Onboarding screen with new Page Tab view
+* Well designed Settings screen
+* Custom made images and app icon
+* Saving and loading data using UserDefaults
+* Use of AppStorage